julianfabinc/Raeumi/README.md

 <img src = "https://github.com/julianfabinc/Raeumi/assets/153218995/b55e1926-3aaa-4b8d-980a-bfa6016d62fb" height = 350/>

+### 4.1.3.
+Objects
 Of course, we still need objects to be picked up.
-Since we want to sort by color, we need similar or identical objects of different colors.
+Since we want to sort them according to their color, we need similar or identical objects of different colors.
 Additionally, they should allow the arm to pick them up.
-Since the objects are very light and do not have much resistance, it seems the easiest way to build something on them, allowing the arm to thread in.
-Moreover, since our robot cannot turn the objects around to fit in a particular position, threading in from any direction should be possible.
-So, we constructed the objects as the following:
+As the objects are very light and do not have much resistance,  the easiest way seems to build something on top of them, allowing the arm to thread in.
+Moreover, since our robot cannot turn the objects around into a particular position,it should be possible to thread in from any direction.
+Thus, we constructed the objects as the following:

 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/74a605e0-2750-4dd9-8b61-1b2e8dd897d6" height=200 />
 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/b05f3f48-4e2f-4401-8455-89294e0d1349" height=200 />

-## 5 Sort Objects of different colors
+## 5 Sorting Objects of different colors
 Now that the robot can pick up the objects, it needs to sort them by color.
-The color sensor detects the color and must be moved to the right container.
+The color sensor detects the color and the objects must be moved to the right container.
 This can be achieved in two ways: Moving the arm to the right container or moving the container to the position.
 We decided to move the container to the right position because the collection arm already had a height fitting to pick up the objects.

-Since the objects are pretty big, the container must also be big so the objects can fit inside.
+Since the objects were pretty big, the container  also had to be big enough for the objects to fit inside.
 Additionally, several ways exist to move the container to the required position.
 One way would be to rotate the container 180°.
 The other, probably better, is moving it from side to side.
 This has the advantage that it can be stabilized more efficiently, and it seems more natural.
-However, to move the container from side to side, we have to translate the circular movement of the motor into a straight movement.
-Therefore, we build a mechanical linkage called "Schubkurbel," which is the same linkage as in a petrol engine.
+However, in order to move the container from side to side, we had to translate the circular movement of the motor into a straight movement.
+Therefore, we build a mechanical linkage called "Schubkurbel" which is the same linkage as in a petrol engine.
 For this linkage, we need a rail in which one part of the linkage can move from side to side.
 This is the part that will be connected to the object container.
-For this, we need the bricks as follows.
+For this, we need the bricks as follow:

 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/6b1775d1-2492-4cac-98ea-1694c3178144" height=200 />
 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/6566fb98-6328-4c64-8d31-785375e90633" height=200 />

-On top of this mechanical linkage, we will put the container.
+On top of this mechanical linkage, we will place the container.
 As already mentioned, the container consists of two small containers, each having to be big enough to provide space for at least one of the objects.
 Experimenting with the collection arm taught us that a higher wall at the end of the container helps prevent the object from overshooting the target.
 On the other side, the lower wall at the front facilitates access to the container.
-Because the container turned out to be quite significant, we tried constructing it to keep it lightweight.
-Therefore, we tried to use more of a grid-like structure than actual walls.
-Furthermore, building the container with many useful bricks already being used on other components was challenging.
-So do not be surprised that the container initially looks unconventional.
+Because the container turned out to be quite heavy, we tried constructing it in a way to keep it lightweight.
+Therefore, we tried to use a grid-like structure instead of actual walls.
+Furthermore, it was challangeing to build the container because many useful bricks have already been used for other compenents .So the container might look unconventional at first.

 <img src="https://github.com/julianfabinc/Raeumi/assets/153210113/7d9038ba-d979-42bc-90d0-a46faaa2b3d7" height="200">
 <img src="https://github.com/julianfabinc/Raeumi/assets/153210113/eacfb576-ac2a-46e6-af83-861052aeeb6a" height="200">

 The big container is only mounted on the narrow linkage, requiring further stabilization.
 With the computer at the perfect height, it offers an excellent opportunity to stabilize the container.
-We, therefore, built an additional rail on the computer, on which the application you can see in the lower part of the right picture above can slide along.
-With that, the container is stable enough to move from side to side and catch the objects put in by the collection arm.
+We, therefore, built an additional rail on the computer on which the application, you can see in the lower part of the right picture above, can slide along.
+Like this, the container is stable enough to move from side to side and catch the objects placed in by the collection arm.

 <img src="https://github.com/julianfabinc/Raeumi/assets/153210113/a8522f3b-b6c5-42c8-bd85-cb984d99de81" height="200">